-Given that more people seem to be getting caught in the IHT net, we thought it would be a good time to provide an Inheritance Tax update.
-You may also want to look into some tax planning!
+Given that more people seem to be getting caught in the IHT net these days, we thought it would be a good time to provide an Inheritance Tax update.
+You may also want to look into some Inheritance Tax planning!

 What is Inheritance Tax?